 If homeowners intend on not staying in their homes for more than three to five years, it may not be beneficial to buy down the mortgage rates.

 Reducing Rates By Buying Down Mortgage Interest Rates With Points

-- The less time homeowners keep the loan, the more expensive points become.
+- The fewer time homeowners keep the loan, the more expensive points become

 Buying Down Mortgage Interest Rates With Sellers Concessions